-Does Not Meet $= 0$ Developing = 1 Meets = 2 Exceeds $= 3$ 3.2.1 Structure/ Organization 3-ring binder, sections labeled, includes cover page, 2nd page, and title page; Project is fully redacted.
-Not Included Information not redacted Partially Complete Information not fully redacted Complete & Correct; fully redacted, and report indicates that name/information has been changed 3.2.2 Preface/ Abstract (approx. 1⁄2 page) Abstract not included Abstract is present but is vague or incomplete; may leave out key information Includes a 1-paragraph summary of entire project, including 1-2 sentences about each section Complete and extremely well written; similar in quality to that found in a peer-reviewed journal 3.2.3 Introduction/ Background Introduction describing general problem, list of procedures, description of the client/subject, setting, etc. (incl. consideration of culture, lang., other individual or systemic factors).
-Introduction/ background is not included Provides vague or incomplete description of problem, procedures, background, subject/setting, context, what issue will be addressed, and why it is important Provides an adequate description of problem, procedures, background, subject/setting, context, what issue will be addressed, and why it is important Is exceptionally well-written; includes 3+ peer-reviewed references of others who have targeted a similar behavior; includes in-depth consideration of client and contextual factors 3.2.4 Problem Identification Description of PII; also includes establishing objectives/goals, problem definition/specification, and data collection procedures Project does not include a description of participant/ setting, behavior, measurement procedure, and method of interobserver agreement Descriptions of participant/setting, behavior, measurement procedure, and method of interobserver agreement are vague or incomplete; operational definition is present but incomplete or not observable Descriptions of interview, participant/setting, behavior, and measurement procedure, are complete, including a thorough operational definition Measurement technique is linked to target behavior Descriptions of participant (incl. assets/strengths), setting, beh., measurement procedure are exceptional; Measurement technique is reliable, valid, and ideal for target behavior; Also includes consideration of interobserver agreement or reliability of assessment/ measurement technique
+Does Not Meet = 0 Developing = 1 Meets = 2 Exceeds = 3 3.2.1 Structure/ Not Included Partially Complete Complete & Correct; Organization 3-ring binder, sections Information not Information not fully fully redacted, and report indicates that labeled, includes cover redacted redacted name/information has page, 2nd page, and title reducted Todactod been changed page; Project is fully , redacted.
+3.2.2 Preface/ Abstract Abstract not Abstract is present but Includes a 1-paragraph Complete and (approx. 1⁄2 page) included is vague or incomplete; may leave out key information summary of entire project, including 1-2 sentences about each section extremely well written; similar in quality to that found in a peer-reviewed journal 3.2.3 Introduction/ Introduction/ Provides vague or Provides an adequate Is exceptionally well- Background background is not incomplete description description of problem, written; includes 3+ Introduction describing general problem, list of included of problem, procedures, procedures, background, subject/setting, context, peer-reviewed references of others procedures, description background, what issue will be who have targeted a of the client/subject, subject/setting, addressed, and why it is similar behavior; setting, etc. (incl. context, what issue important includes in-depth consideration of culture, will be addressed, and 1 consideration of lang., other individual why it is important client and contextual or systemic factors). factors 3.2.4 Problem Project does not Descriptions of Descriptions of Descriptions of Identification include a participant/setting, interview, participant (incl.
+Description of PII; also description of behavior, participant/setting, assets/strengths), includes establishing participant/ setting, behavior, measurement behavior, and setting, beh., objectives/goals, problem measurement procedure, and method of interobserver measurement procedure, are complete, including a measurement procedure are definition/specification, procedure, and agreement are vague thorough operational exceptional; and data collection method of or incomplete; definition Measurement procedures interobserver operational definition definition technique is reliable, procedures agreement is present but Measurement technique valid, and ideal for incomplete or not is linked to target target behavior; Also observable behavior includes consideration of interobserver agreement or reliability of assessment/ measurement technique